JonasEngelen84/DVS/README.md

 ⚖ License

-This project is licensed under the MIT License – See the LICENSE file for details.
+This project is licensed under a proprietary license – See the LICENSE file for details.

 🔼 Installation & Setup